Ellen Call Long: Return to Tallahassee

-In 1843, Ellen Call Long returned to Tallahassee to live on a permanent basis.
+In 1843, Ellen Call Long returned to Tallahassee to live permanently.
 By this time, her father was in his second term as governor.
-Ellen quickly established herself within the elite social circles of the city, acting as hostess for her father.
+Ellen quickly established herself within the elite social circles of the city, acting as a hostess for her father.
 In 1844, she married Medicus A. Long, a promising young lawyer from Tennessee who later served multiple terms in the Florida State Legislature.
-Like her parents before her, only Ellen's oldest and youngest children Richard Call Long and Eleanora Long Hollinger survived to adulthood.
+Like her parents before her, only Ellen's oldest and youngest children, Richard Call Long and Eleanora Long Hollinger, survived to adulthood.

 After a failed run for governor in 1845, her father began committing himself more to his plantation at Orchard Pond.
 In 1851, he formally deeded The Grove to Ellen, who had already established her family there.
-Ellen later inherited Orchard Pond and her father's slaves as well, which served as her main means of support through the end of the Civil War.
+Ellen later inherited Orchard Pond and the people her father enslaved, which served as her main means of support through the end of the Civil War.

-During the 1850s, her father emerged as one of the leading voices of Southern Unionism in the state.
+During the 1850s, her father emerged as one of the state's leading voices of Southern Unionism.
 After the demise of the Whig Party, Call was active in several pro-unionist parties, including the American Party and the Constitutional Union Party.
-Ever loyal to her father, she was a staunch Unionist as well, which put her at odds with her husband, who was an outspoken secessionist.
-Medicus Long even openly debated his father-in-law on the subject of secession in public.
-Long eventually relocated to Texas shortly before the Civil War ostensibly for health reasons but they remained separated for the rest of their lives although they remained officially married.
+Ever loyal to her father, she was a staunch Unionist, which put her at odds with her husband, an outspoken secessionist.
+Medicus Long even openly debated in public with his father-in-law on the subject of secession.
+Long eventually relocated to Texas shortly before the Civil War, ostensibly for health reasons, but they remained separated for the rest of their lives, although they remained officially married.

 Although she vehemently opposed secession, Ellen Call Long still supported the Confederate cause, opening her home to wounded soldiers and hosting Confederate officers.
 Her son Richard Long enlisted in the 2nd Florida Cavalry.
 Her enthusiasm for the cause was guarded, however, as she refused to invest in Confederate bonds and remained bitterly opposed to secessionists, which became more pronounced as the war progressed.
-Tallahassee remained the only southern capital to not fall into Union hands during the war, and as a result the people of the city were spared much of the destruction that befell cities such as Richmond, Atlanta, and Charleston.
+Tallahassee remained the only southern capital not to fall into Union hands during the war.
+As a result, the city's people were spared much of the destruction that befell cities such as Richmond, Atlanta, and Charleston.
 With the surrender of General Joseph Johnston, the Confederate forces in Florida were ordered to disband.
 Ellen Call Long witnessed the entry of General McCook into Tallahassee in May 1865.
-Despite her strong Unionism, she was embittered by the humiliation faced by the South at defeat.
+Despite her strong Unionism, she was embittered by the humiliation faced by the Confederacy's at defeat.